jonnew/Oat/README.md

     - Size of position markers, sample numbers, etc do not change with image resolution
     - How is multi-region tags displayed using the -R option?
+- [ ] When a position sink decrements the client reference count, positest deadlocks instead of continuing to serve.
+Problem with SMServer?